pretix/pretix-docs/docs/guides/seating.md

 Use the sidebar on the right to edit the properties of all elements in your selection.

 In order to **move** selected elements, drag and drop them with your mouse.
-If you want to keep the movement aligned to the grid, hold the `Shift` button while you are moving them.
+If you want to keep the movement aligned to the grid, hold the `Shift` button while you are moving them with your mouse.
 Alternatively, you can use the arrow keys.
-Hold the `Shift` key for larger movements and the `Alt` key for smaller movements.
+Hold the `Shift` key for larger movements and the `Alt` key for smaller movements while moving elements with the arrow keys.

 If you want to move selected elements to a **different zone**, click the :btn-icon:fa3-cut:: "cut" button.
 Alternatively, press `Ctrl`+`X`.